DARQ-Envoy/Easy-bank/README.md

 ## Acknowledgments

-I love to thank the Front end mentor community on slack for support i recieved.
+I'll love to thank the Front end mentor community on slack for support i recieved.